 - Bitcoin Cash Fork of Bitcoin

-An aggressive upgrade of the Bitcoin Code was implemented by a few community members lead by Roger Ver and implemented on 15 November 2018; leading to the creation of a new Bitcoin network and coin called Bitcoin Cash (BCH).
-This was the first-ever bitcoin hard fork and the beginning of the forking business.
+A few community members led by Roger Ver implemented an aggressive upgrade of the Bitcoin Code on 15 November 2018, leading to the creation of a new Bitcoin network and coin called Bitcoin Cash (BCH).
+This was the first-ever Bitcoin hard fork and the beginning of the forking business.

 - Bitcoin Satoshi Vision Fork of Bitcoin Cash